Max Planck Institute of Neurobiology: Cooperation

 In addition to the manifold internal cooperation is the Max Planck Institute of Neurobiology linked through numerous projects to its neighboring institutes.
 The Max Planck Institute of Biochemistry is situated directly next door on the Martinsried campus.
-Other institutes such as the University Hospital Großhadern, the Gene- und Biological-Centers of the Ludwig Maximilian University of Munich and the Innovation and Startup Center for Biotechnology (IZB) are only a few minutes walk away.
+Other institutes such as the University Hospital Großhadern, the Gene- und Biological-Centers of LMU Munich and the Innovation and Startup Center for Biotechnology (IZB) are only a few minutes walk away.

 Close cooperation also exists between the institute and the Interdisciplinary Center for Neural Computation (ICNC) at the Hebrew University of Jerusalem (Israel), the University of California, San Diego (USA), and the Bernstein Center for Computational Neuroscience (Munich, Germany).

 Together with the Hebrew University of Jerusalem, the Max Planck - Hebrew University Center "Sensory Processing of the Brain in Action" was founded in 2013.

 A lively international exchange is, among others, realized via several student-exchange programs with cooperating institutes.
 The participation in graduate school programs and the International Max Planck Research School (IMPRS) assure the efficient and comprehensive education of PhD students.